Tahnai Annis: International career

-Tahnai Annis is eligible to play for the Philippines women's national football team through her mother Myla, who traces her roots to Lucena.
+Tahnai Annis was potentially eligible to play for the Philippines women's national football team through her Filipino mother.
+She joined an identification camp in California in 2015.
+However, her international career was delayed by the fact that her mother is already naturalized American citizen at the time of Tahnai's birth.
+Her mother had to apply for a dual citizenship.

 She joined the national team in January 2018 in a training camp in the United States and eventually named as part of the final roster of the Philippines for the 2018 AFC Women's Asian Cup in Jordan and was designated as captain.
+Annis was able to obtain a Philippine passport in time for the tournament.
 Patrice Impelido also serves as co-captain for the national team for the continental tournament.

 In the Philippines' first group stage match against host Jordan which ended in a 2–1 win, Annis had her first international cap.
 Annis scored her first goal for the Philippines in their 2–1 win against Nepal in the 2022 AFC Women's Asian Cup qualifiers held in September 2021.

 Annis also led the Philippine squad that won its first ever ASEAN Football Federation tournament title as its captain – the 2022 AFF Women's Championship.

+She announced her retirement from professional football in December 2024.
+She last played in April 2024 in two pair of friendlies against South Korea.